 - The Student-Athletic, Academic Integrity and Intercollegiate Athletics.
 American Council on Education (ACE)

-This paper recommends practices for aligning academic values, athletics programs.
-It recommends that intercollegiate athletics programs should be part of an institutional culture of integrity that stresses the primacy of the academic mission and ensures that student-athletes are first and foremost students in programs of higher education
+This paper makes the case that “intercollegiate athletics programs should be part of an institutional culture of integrity that stresses the primacy of the academic mission and ensures that student-athletes are first and foremost students in programs of higher education.”
+(2016)

 - NCAA Division I Head Coach Academic Progress Rate database

-Academic Progress Rate (APR) and employment data submitted by institutions for individual head coaches.
+Academic Progress Rate (APR) submitted by institutions for individual head coaches.
 The database is searchable by school, sport, year, and head coach first and last name.

 - National Association of Academic Advisors for Athletics (N4A) Best Practices for Promoting and Maintaining a Culture of Student – Athlete Success, Accountability, and Academic Integrity